DIGITAL ADMITTING GUIDE

 Medical Records Health Information Management

 Language Translation Services

 Billing Information and Assistance

 This listing provides you, your family and visitors with the phone numbers of some hospital departments you may need to reach.

-Patients can choose who can and can’t visit them while they are in our healthcare facility without regard to legal relationship, race, color, national origin, religion, sex, sexual orientation, gender identity or disability.
-Behavioral Health is the only exception to this policy (see visiting hours below).
+- Patients can choose who can and cannot visit them while they are in our healthcare facility without regard to legal relationship, race, color, national origin, religion, sex, sexual orientation, gender identity or disability

 What to Bring

 Most of what you will need while in the hospital, including a hospital gown, will be provided.
 However you may wish to bring the following items from home:

 - A list of any medications you take, and their dosages.
 Please discuss your medications with your doctors.